swarmfund/swarm-psim/README.md

 ##### Make sure no sensitive or specific real data is mentioned in the [config.yaml](./config.yaml) (such as keys, secrets, real urls, etc)

-### General requirements
+### General requirements and recommendations

-- Make Run() methods blocking, so that possible to handle on the caller side when some runnable entity finishes.
+- Run() methods must be blocking, so that possible to handle on the caller side when some runnable entity finishes.

-- All functions which are bloking or can work a long while - should normally receive context(as the first parameter) and listen to ctx.Done() so that to stop executing when latter is closed.
+- All functions which are blocking or can work a long while - should normally receive context(as the first parameter) and listen to ctx.Done() so that to stop executing when latter is closed.

 - If some entity uses channels to provide data for reading - it must return a channel for reading, but not take a channel for writing.

+- Named return arguments should only be used for non-obvious values being returned, especially for values of simple type (string, int, bool, etc);
+if named return arguments are used, return statements should return the variables explicitly, empty implicit returns should be avoided.